 With contacts, you can for example limit the ways for getting friend requests and setting blocks (ID WeChat, telephone, group chat, QR code or contact card)

-Here you can modify all the most general aspects of WeChat, from changing the language of the application to the size of the characters to maintenance of the archive (and cleaning the memory), to viewing the use of data, even WeRun (a feature that when activated counts your steps: your results can also be compared with those of your friends that use it).
+Here you can modify all the most general aspects of WeChat, from changing the language of the application to the size of the characters to the maintenance of the archive (and cleaning the memory) to viewing the use of data, even WeRun (a feature that when activated counts your steps: your results can also be compared with those of your friends that use it).